-Under the Banner of Heaven—Jon Krakauer
+Under the Banner of Heaven—Jon Krakauer and Dustin Lance Black

 What is the book Under the Banner of Heaven about?

-Under the Banner of Heaven tracks the story of the Lafferty brothers and how they became Mormon fundamentalists.[1]
-The book details the crimes that these brothers committed and compares this story with the foundations of The Church of Jesus Christ of Latter-day Saints.[2]
-The book also criticizes religion broadly, specifically on its connection to violence.[3]
+The book also compares the brothers' transition into Mormon fundamentalism and their murders with the foundations of The Church of Jesus Christ of Latter-day Saints[3] and criticizes religion broadly, specifically on its connection to violence.[4]

 What is a Mormon fundamentalist?

-Mormon fundamentalists are individuals or groups that break off from the Church because they believe that the Church was wrong to stop the practice of plural marriage.[4]
-The Church excommunicates those who practice polygamy today.[5]
+Mormon fundamentalists are individuals or groups who break off from the Church because they believe that the Church was wrong to stop the practice of plural marriage.[8]
+The Church excommunicates those who practice polygamy today.[9]

 Does religion lead to violence?